Global Inequality: Avoidable?

 I was asked this question:

-What would happen if we re-distributed the world’s 1%’s wealth back to the 99%?
+What would happen if we re-distributed the world’s 1%’s wealth back to the 99%?ppen if we re-distributed the world’s 1%’s wealth back to the 99%?

 The statistics that describe the magnitude of economic inequality are stark.
 Before taking into account the effects of redistributive government programs, the richest 1% of Americans make 20% of the income.
 Wealth inequality is even more extreme, with a recent study estimating that in America, the wealthiest 160,000 families have as much as the poorest 145 million families.